huggingface/transformers/docs/README.md

 If you needed to add yet another sub-level, then pick a character that is not used already.
 That is you must pick a character that is not in the output of that script.

 Here is the full list of characters that can be used in this context: `= - ` : ' " ~ ^ _ * + # < >`

+#### Adding an image

+Due to the rapidly growing repository, it is important to make sure that no files that would significantly weigh down the repository are added.
+This includes images, videos and other non-text files.
+We prefer to leverage a hf.co hosted `dataset` like the ones hosted on [`hf-internal-testing`](https://huggingface.co/hf-internal-testing) in which to place these files and reference them by URL.
+We recommend putting them in the following dataset: [huggingface/documentation-images](https://huggingface.co/datasets/huggingface/documentation-images).
+If an external contribution, feel free to add the images to your PR and ask a Hugging Face member to migrate your images to this dataset.